Skip to main content

 Phonics learning step 1: decoding

-Children are taught letter sounds in Reception.
+As part of phonics learning, children are taught letter sounds in Reception.
 This involves thinking about what sound a word starts with, saying the sound out loud and then recognising how that sound is represented by a letter.

 Some phonics programmes start children off by learning the letters s, a, t, n, i, p first.
 This is because once they know each of those letter sounds, they can then be arranged into a variety of different words (for example: sat, tip, pin, nip, tan, tin, sip, etc.).
 While children are learning to say the sounds of letters out loud, they will also begin to learn to write these letters (encoding).